Editor’s note: “Latinx” is shorthand for Latino/Latina.

 Students overwhelmingly indicated that they preferred to communicate “face-to-face” with their professors, a reflection of their high regard for personalismo.
 Several students, for example, said that they chose to talk with professors before or after class, even to ask basic questions for which they could use email.
 Strikingly, one student, whose aunt had recently passed away, told us that she went to each of her professors’ offices to inform them of her loss and upcoming absences from class.

-The Latin@ students’ cultural prioritization of face-to-face communication also strongly shaped their perceptions of the use of office hours.
+The Latinx students’ cultural prioritization of face-to-face communication also strongly shaped their perceptions of the use of office hours.
 A number of students perceived office hours as a strange practice for any combination of the following reasons:

 - Meetings sometimes proved awkward due to the power distance between themselves and their professors, gender dynamics, or the professors’ own social insecurities.